greenelab/connectivity-search-manuscript/manuscript.md

 We developed the [connectivity search app](https://het.io/search) as a single-page, standalone application using React and associated tools.
 The source code is available in the [`connectivity-search-frontend`](https://github.com/greenelab/connectivity-search-frontend) repository.

-Since the rest of the overarching Hetio website was mostly non-interactive content, it was appropriate to construct the bulk of the website in simple static formats like Markdown and HTML using Jekyll, and leave React for implementing the sections of the site that required more complex behavior.
+Since the rest of the overarching Hetio website was mostly noninteractive content, it was appropriate to construct the bulk of the website in simple static formats like Markdown and HTML using Jekyll, and leave React for implementing the sections of the site that required more complex behavior.

-We used React's own `create-react-app` command line tool to generate a boilerplate for the app.
+We used React's own `create-react-app` command-line tool to generate a boilerplate for the app.
 This simplified setup, testing, and building pipelines, bypassing time-consuming configuration of things like Webpack and linters.
 Some configuration was necessary to produce non-hashed, consistently named output files like `index.js` that could be easily and reliably referenced by and embedded into the Hetio Jekyll website.

 For authoring components, we used React's traditional class syntax.
-At the time of authoring the app, React Hooks were still nascent, thus the simpler and less-verbose functional syntax was not viable.
+At the time of authoring the app, React Hooks were still nascent, and thus the simpler and less-verbose functional syntax was not viable.

-While writing this application, we also elected to re-write the pre-existing [Rephetio](https://het.io/repurpose/) and [disease-associated genes](https://het.io/disease-genes/) apps in the same manner.
+While writing this application, we also elected to rewrite the preexisting [Rephetio](https://het.io/repurpose/) and [disease-associated genes](https://het.io/disease-genes/) apps in the same manner.
 We created a custom package of React components and utility functions that could be shared across the multiple interactive apps on the website.
 The package is located at and can be installed from the [`frontend-components`](https://github.com/hetio/frontend-components) repository.
 The package consists of interface "components" (building blocks) like buttons and sortable/searchable/paginated tables as well as utility functions for formatting data and debugging.